The Storm won’t have a chance to win the WNBA title, but it still won big in 2021

 And don’t ask the Storm players to feel bad about the disparity in prize money between the Commissioner’s Cup and WNBA championship.

-“My opinion, I’m happy about it because I’m not going to be able to win a championship,” Stewart said smiling.
+“My opinion, I’m happy about it because I’m not going to be able to win a championship,” Stewart said, smiling.
 “So, it sounds great to me.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.